 The normal rule - "thumb up" (when you arm comes out of the water at your hip) and "pinky in" (when you enter above your head back in the water) is perfect.

-So, my recommendation is to rotate to the "pinky in" position right before your arm is about to enter the water, that way your arm is relaxed above the water almost the entire time (as it should be in all the strokes).
+If you rotate your hand too early, your triceps will tighten, wasting energy.
+So, my recommendation is to rotate to the "pinky in" position right before your arm is about to enter the water.
+That way, your arm is relaxed above the water almost the entire time.

-• do not cross over your body axis with your arms when they enter the water
+• Do not cross over your body's centerline with your arms when they enter the water.

 Backstroke arm rhythm